 Michigan's Graduated Licensing System: How It Works

 Graduated Driver Licensing (GDL) is a driver licensing system designed to teach teens to drive by gradually increasing their driving privileges as they advance through the system.
-Michigan's licensing system consists of 6 steps:
+Michigan's licensing system consists of 3 levels: